Violent Femmes: Lawsuit and disbanding (2007–2009)

-Reunion (2013–present)
+Reunion (since 2013)

-Violent Femmes reunited to perform at the Coachella Valley Music and Arts Festival in April 2013.
-They performed there, the Bottlerock Napa Valley in May, and Milwaukee's Summerfest in June.
-The band was also on the bill for Riot Fest, which took place in Chicago in September 2013.
+In April 2013, Violent Femmes reunited to perform at the Coachella Valley Music and Arts Festival.
+They performed next at the Bottlerock Napa Valley in May, then Milwaukee's Summerfest in June.

-Drummer Victor DeLorenzo said in March 2013 that he would be open to recording new material with the Violent Femmes, but on July 15, 2013, it was announced that Dresden Dolls drummer Brian Viglione would replace DeLorenzo as the band's drummer.
-In a statement, DeLorenzo said "It's always hard to write a eulogy for a lost loved one.
+In March 2013, drummer Victor DeLorenzo said that he would be open to recording new material with the Violent Femmes, but on July 15, 2013, it was announced that Dresden Dolls drummer Brian Viglione would replace DeLorenzo as the band's drummer.
+In a statement, DeLorenzo said: "It's always hard to write a eulogy for a lost loved one.
 In this case, I sadly lament the loss of a dream and an ideal that was once Violent Femmes."

+In September 2013, the band was on the bill for Riot Fest, which took place in Chicago.

-The Violent Femmes played three shows in Australia as part of the 2013/2014 Falls Festival, performing at Marion Bay on December 30, Lorne on December 31, and Byron Bay on January 2.
-On May 11, 2014, they performed at the Shaky Knees music festival in Atlanta, Georgia.
+As part of the 2013/2014 Falls Festival, the band played three shows in Australia performing at Marion Bay on December 30, Lorne on December 31, and Byron Bay on January 2.

+On May 11, 2014, the band performed at the Shaky Knees music festival in Atlanta, Georgia.

-The band played several shows in Australia around the start of 2015, including the Woodford Folk Festival, the Sydney Opera House, and MONA FOMA festival.
+Around the start of 2015, the band played several shows in Australia, including the Woodford Folk Festival, the Sydney Opera House, and MONA FOMA festival.
 In the midst of these performances, they recorded their first new material in 15 years on New Year's Eve 2014 in Hobart, Tasmania.
 These four songs were released on an exclusive four-song EP on clear 180-gram vinyl on April 18, 2015, for Record Store Day.
 The band then joined Barenaked Ladies and Colin Hay on a two-month tour in the summer of 2015.

-In January 2016, Viglione announced via his Facebook page that he had "handed in his resignation" to the band, adding that he was "grateful to have had the experience."
+In January 2016, Viglione announced via his Facebook page that he had "handed in his resignation" to the band, adding that he was "grateful to have had the experience".

-Later that month, the band announced that its first full album in 16 years, We Can Do Anything would be released on March 22, 2016.
+Later that month, the band announced that its first full album in 16 years, We Can Do Anything, would be released on March 22, 2016.
 Viglione is credited as the drummer on the album.

-Drummer John Sparrow, who began playing cajón in the Femmes' backing band, the Horns of Dilemma, in August 2005, joined the band as its new drummer after Viglione's exit.
+At the end of 2015, after Viglione's exit, drummer John Sparrow, who, in August 2005, had begun playing cajón in the Femmes' backing band, the Horns of Dilemma, joined the band as its new drummer.
 On February 23, 2016, he appeared with the band on The Late Show with Stephen Colbert to promote We Can Do Anything.

 On April 30, 2019, the band announced a new studio album, Hotel Last Resort, released on July 26, 2019.

 In July 2019, the band returned to the East Side neighborhood of Milwaukee, in and around the street art destination Black Cat Alley, to film the music video for the single "I'm Nothing".

+The Violent Femmes are featured on the song "Gotta Get to Peekskill" by Dropkick Murphys that appears on the band's album Okemah Rising (2023).